-Method of assessment: Muscle strength will be assessed according to the Daniels and Worthingham (D&W) scale published in 2002.
+Method of assessment: Muscle strength will be assessed according to Daniels and Worthingham's Muscle Testing scale (Avers and Brown, 20181).
 The scale has 6 levels, from 0-5:

-- 5: normal muscle power through available ROM; - 4: active movement through available ROM, against gravity plus some resistance; - 3: active movement through full available ROM against gravity but no resistance; - 2: active movement with gravity eliminated (some movement against gravity may be possible, but not full range); - 1: trace muscle activity but no movement of the limb; - 0: no muscle activity.
+- 5: normal muscle strength through available range of motion (ROM); - 4: active movement is possible through available ROM against gravity plus moderate resistance, but unable to hold test position against maximum resistance; - 3: active movement is possible through available ROM against gravity, but with no or only mild resistance; - 2: active movement is possible with gravity eliminated (some movement against gravity may be possible, but not full range); - 1: trace muscle activity but no movement of the limb; - 0: no muscle activity.